These are the best tips and top kit choices for wet weather riding, as rated by our expert testers.

-Choosing the best kit for wet weather road riding and mountain biking is best done with a bit of trial and error — there’s a lot of poorly executed, badly designed or just plain rubbish gear out there and separating the wheat from the chaff can take a not inconsiderable investment of both time and money.
+Choosing the best kit for cycling in the rain is best done with a bit of trial and error — there’s a lot of poorly executed, badly designed or just plain rubbish gear out there, and separating the wheat from the chaff can take a not inconsiderable investment of both time and money.

 Luckily, the brave folks on the BikeRadar test team have decades of experience riding in the rain, damp, snow, hail and every other form of precipitous weather under their belts.